ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

 You can refill at the Base <br/>

 Shields : <br/>

-protect the Enterprise <br/>
+it protect the Enterprise from Klingon warships attacking or collision with Klingons

-decreased due to collision with Klingons or attack from Klingons <br/>
+those events reduce Shields <br/>
 if it is zero, the Game is over <br/>
 You can refill from Energy <br/>

 Photon Torpedos ;
-destroy Klingons <br/>
+attack Klingon. </br>
+if hit, it destroys Klingon. <br/>
 occasionally fail to launch <br/>
 You can supply at the Base <br/>